 Note that there is a limit (currently 32) to the number of components that can be composed in a single operation.

-There is a per-project rate limit (currently 200) to the number of components you can compose per second.
-This rate counts both the components being appended to a composite object as well as the components being copied when the composite object of which they are a part is copied.
+There is a per-project rate limit (currently 200) to the number of source objects you can compose per second.